SexGenomicsToolkit/radsex/docs/html/_sources/getting_started.rst.txt

 ::

-    radsex distrib --markers-table markers_table.tsv --output-file distribution.tsv --popmap popmap.tsv --min-depth 5``
+    radsex distrib --markers-table markers_table.tsv --output-file distribution.tsv --popmap popmap.tsv --min-depth 5 --groups M,F``

 In this example, ``--markers-table`` is the table generated in the :ref:`computing-depth-table` section, and the distribution of markers between groups will be saved to **distribution.tsv**.
 The group of each individual in the population is given by **popmap.tsv** (see the :ref:`population-map` section).
+Groups of individuals to compare (as defined in the :ref:`population-map`) are specified manually with the parameter ``--groups``.
 The minimum depth to consider a marker present in an individual is set to 5, meaning that markers with depth lower than 5 in an individual will not be considered present in this individual.

 The resulting file **distribution.tsv** is a table described in the :ref:`sex-distribution-file` section.